Anvently/led-dodecahedron/README.md

 ## Controller

 To animate and control my LEDs, I used an ESP-32 and ([the very comprehensive WLED system](https://kno.wled.ge/)), which offers multiple ways to interface the LEDs with various software (web app via WiFi, Artnet connection to software like Resolume, DMX connection, etc.).
 An extension of WLED (Moon-Module) also allows connecting an audio input for sound-reactive or music-responsive lighting effects, making it relatively autonomous.
 In my case, I used an INMP-441 microphone.
 It's a digital microphone with an I2S output, avoiding many complications associated with analog signals and potential interference.
 Since the ESP-32 has a 5V input, all I needed to do was connect everything to a PCB and a USB-C connector.

+### Power supply

+With 270 leds, I found that restricting WLED to use only about 2.5-3A of current was largely enough to provide cool audio reactive effects, and therefore a simple 5V smartphone adapter can easily do the job.